ShenkieRuben/rdf-tutorial/README.md

 Assignment 1: RDF, RDFS and OWL
-Goal: create a webapplication for a restaurant to help chefs manage their recipes.
+Goal: create a webapplication for a restaurant to help chefs manage their recipes, and help radio program makers with the management of their music database.

 part 1: RDF (discussed in lecture 2)
 Go through the notebook [rdf-tutorial](rdf-tutorial.ipynb)